-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Many LinkedIn users connect with every possible person they can find (aside from the clearly spammy profiles).

-While this has yet to be tested, I am of the opinion that this can potentially weaken you profile, as you will become associated with profiles outside of your industry, making it less likely for your profile to be associated with your target keywords.
+While this has yet to be tested, I think this can potentially weaken your profile, as you will become associated with profiles outside of your industry, making it less likely for your profile to be associated with your target keywords.

-Is it beneficial be connected with loads of graphic designers in India if you provide legal SEO services in the United States?
-Common sense would say no. (Feel free to prove me wrong, though).
+Is it beneficial to be connected with loads of graphic designers in India if you provide legal SEO services in the United States?
+Common sense would say no. (Feel free to prove me wrong, though.)

-My take is that it makes sense to build connections within your industry and within the industries of your target audience.
+I think it makes sense to build connections within your industry and the industries of your target audience.

 As a legal SEO expert, that would mean connecting with other legal SEO agencies, digital marketing experts, law firms, law blog writers and the like.
 You can still get quite broad.

-Be smart about the kinds of connections you want to have and how they could benefit your business in the short-term and long-term.
+Be smart about the kinds of connections you want and how they could benefit your business in the short and long term.

 Finding your target audience on LinkedIn